 The Climate and Clean Air Coalition has created a voluntary initiative to reduce methane emissions in the oil and gas sector.
 The CCAC officially launched the Oil & Gas Methane Partnership at the UN Secretary General’s Climate Summit in New York in September 2014.
-The initiative currently has the following partner companies: BP, ENGIE E&P, Eni, Pemex, PTT, Repsol, Southwestern Energy, Total and Statoil.
+The initiative currently has the following partner companies: BP, ENGIE E&P, Eni, Pemex, PTT, Repsol, Shell, Southwestern Energy, Statoil, and Total .

 The companies that joined at the end of 2014 have now produced their first-year reports.